jeremy-rifkin/cpptrace/README.md

 Back-end libraries are required for unwinding the stack and resolving symbol information (name and source location) in order to generate a stacktrace.

-The CMake script attempts to automatically choose a good back-end based on what is available on your system.
+The CMake script attempts to automatically choose good back-ends based on what is available on your system.
 You can also manually set which back-end you want used.

 **Unwinding**